https://invisible-island.net/ncurses/man/

 curses offers configurable parameters permitting an application to

 control the handling of input from the terminal.
-Some are global,
+Some, such as those

-applying to all windows; others apply only to a specific window.
-The
+to all windows; others apply only to a specific window.
+The library

-library does not automatically apply such parameters to new or derived
+does not automatically apply such parameters to new or derived windows;

-windows; an application must configure each window for the desired
+an application must configure each window for the desired behavior.

 Some descriptions below make reference to an input character reading